JackHlw/incubator-echarts/.github/pull_request_template.md

 ### Merging options

-- [ ] Please squash the commits into a single one when merge.
+- [ ] Please squash the commits into a single one when merging.

 ### Other information